japila-books/apache-spark-internals/docs/Broadcast.md

 == [[lifecycle]] Lifecycle of Broadcast Variable

-You can create a broadcast variable of type `T` using xref:ROOT:SparkContext.adoc#broadcast[SparkContext.broadcast] method.
+You can create a broadcast variable of type `T` using ROOT:SparkContext.md#broadcast[SparkContext.broadcast] method.

 ```
 scala> val b = sc.broadcast(1)